edwardtoday/MSc_dissertation/proposal/proposal.md

 Scheduled programme of work
 =========================
 * Feb 15 - Feb 29: Literature review of existing features of all kinds of 3-D data.
-* Mar 1 - Mar 31: Verification of stability and discrimination of features proposed.
+* Mar 1 - Mar 31: Verify stability and discrimination of proposed features.
 * Apr 1 - Apr 30: Build the model with Matlab.
 Start the experiment on the palmprint database.
 * May 1 - May 31: Write the paper and finish the experiment.
 * Jun 1 - Jun 15: Revise the paper.